Nyarkier/Paghihintay/README.md

-# 2 Years, 24 Months, 104 Weeks, and 2 Days - 730 Days of of moving on
+# 2 Years, 24 Months, 104 Weeks, and 2 Days - 730 Days

 ## A Journey of mine

-## This is my way of catching you up with my life from the first few weeks to the last day.
+## This is just a public rant of mine